rollick/pok3r/README.md

 ## Switching Layers

 The LED color signals the current key layer.
-The keys on the key dance are those printed on the key on top, top being the printed glyphs closes to the screen.
+The keys on the key dance are those printed on the key on top, top being the printed glyphs closest to the screen.

 Press the <kbd>FN</kbd> and the layer key and release, on release the colour should change and the keyboard layer selected.